barbazul/1kfa/mod_guide_player.md

  * Step 5: Say who you blame for your injuries

-When resting, magic items that are not being used regain all charges, up to their maximum capacity.
-Remove all white-side red cards on your magic items.
+When resting, magic items that are not being used regain all charges, up to their charge capacity.
+Take green cards from the supply to represent the charges.

 You may gird all your armour, where applicable.
 Remove all Harm and Wound tokens from your armour cards and from move cards